jecki/DHParser/documentation_src/Manuals.rst

    are represented within DHParser, how they can be manipulated, queried and serialized or deserialized as XML, S-expressions or json.

-:py:mod:`transform` - It is not untypical for digital humanities applications that document tress are transformed again and again to produce different representations of research data or various output forms.
+:doc:`transform <manuals/transform>` - It is not untypical for digital humanities applications that document tress are transformed again and again to produce different representations of research data or various output forms.
 DHParser supplies the scaffolding for two different types of tree transformations,